Hyperthyroidism in Infants and Children

 Hyperthyroidism is increased production of thyroid hormone.

-• Graves disease is the usual cause of hyperthyroidism, but growths (nodules) on or inflammation of the thyroid gland, drugs, and infections can be causes too.
+• Graves disease is the most common cause of hyperthyroidism, but growths (nodules) on or inflammation of the thyroid gland, medications, and infections can be causes too.

 • Symptoms depend on the child's age but typically include speeding up of bodily functions.